whoismanoj/Team5-Mini-Project/README.md

 # Mini-Project-

-project_HBD(All).ipynb is the original ipynb done by SC1015 PT1 Group 5.
-In it contain all the methods, trials and other ideas that we plan to do.
-We decided to break into

 The project_HBD_EDA.ipynb is for us to have a better visualisation of the data before we start to decide which variables we want to remove.

 project_HBD(Final).ipynb is the training models we test and use for our problem.
 We first use linear regression to train with 75% of the dataset and 25% to as test of the dataset.